ran-tao-physics/Summer-Project/README.md

 # Summer-Project
-Code for summer project with smf group
+MATLAB script for interfacing with Bird DS2V software and custom DSMC code in MATLAB and MEX C++